FoolHen/MedicRadar/README.md

 https://gfycat.com/WelltodoFittingHousefly

 ### Note
 This will only work on update 1.0 or greater of Venice Unleashed.
 WebUI is already compiled.
-Also, for now it only works for 1920x1080p.
-Other resolutions might cover vanilla UI and be disproportionate.